sstsimulator/sst-elements/src/sst/elements/ember/examples/QuickStart.md

 # Quick Start Guide

-This guide gives a simple example of how to create a simple Motif run a simulation.
+This guide gives a simple example of how to create and run a simple Motif.

 First ensure SST-core and SST-elements are properly installed on your machine.
 For download and installation see [SST-Downloads](http://sst-simulator.org/SSTPages/SSTMainDownloads/).